gangeli/qry/README.md

      >> -- 1 job submitted
      >> // touch /path/to/rundir/filename_to_create.txt

+As a more motivating use case, we can use this to save a model from a hypothetical program run on two different settings of a parameter.
+This will create two execution directories, one for each invocation of the program, and save the associated model to each directory:

+     using("/path/to/rundir/")
+     submit("my_program" -("param", "1" & "2") -("saved_model", touch("my_model_name.ser")))

+     >> -- 2 jobs submitted
+     >> // my_program -param 1 -saved_model /path/to/rundir/0/my_model_name.ser
+     >> // my_program -param 2 -saved_model /path/to/rundir/1/my_model_name.ser

 ### Properties File
 Often, a configuration already exists in a properties file and it is useful